 Concentration of credit risk is the risk of loss that may be caused by the County's investment in a single issuer.
 It is the County's policy to minimize concentration of credit risk by diversifying the investment portfolio so that the impact of potential losses from any one type of security or issuer will be minimal.
-The County's investment policy places a limit of no more than twenty percent of the investment pool may be invested with any one issuer, with the exception of U.S. government securities and U.S. government agencies securities.
-As of December 31, 2022, the County's investments were primarily in U.S. government securities and an external investment pool and therefore, not subject to concentration of credit risk disclosure requirements.
-The County's remaining investments in any one issuer did not represent five percent or more of the County's investments.
+The County's investment policy places a limit of no more than twenty percent of the investment pool may be invested with any one issuer, with the exception of U.S. government agencies securities.
+Investments in any one issuer that represent 5 percent or more of the County's investments are as follows: